Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Data Sets

 BOSS data on the other hand provide consensual estimates of the ratio $\widetilde{d}_M = \dA (1 + z) \rd^{\text{fid}} / \rd$ by joining the constraints from BAO features and the full shape of galaxy correlations at effective redshifts 0.38, 0.51, and 0.61.
 Here, $\rd$ is the acoustic horizon at the photon--baryon drag epoch and the BOSS DR12 fiducial value is $\rd^{\text{fid}} = 147.78$~Mpc.
 Thus, $\dA$ is expressed in terms of the data by

-We notice that the overlap of WiggleZ and BOSS survey volumes makes the two BAO datasets correlated \citep{2016MNRAS.455.3230B}.
-However, a full analysis consistently joining the datasets is out of the scope of the current work.
+We notice that the overlap of WiggleZ and BOSS survey volumes makes the two BAO data sets correlated \citep{2016MNRAS.455.3230B}.
+However, a full analysis consistently joining the data sets is beyond the scope of this work.

 Evidently from \erefs{eq:dawigg} and (\ref{eq:daboss}), in order to use the BAO data, it is necessary to specify the cosmological parameters, or ``complementary parameters'' (CPs), namely $\vv{\varphi} = (H_0, \densm, \rd)$.
 The CPs are similar to the role of prior distributions in the context of inference problems, in that they are specified independently of and in complement to the data to express our belief or uncertainty.
-However, unlike prior distributions they cannot be updated by the analysis.
+However, unlike prior distributions, they cannot be updated by the analysis.
 In Section~\ref{sec:methods} we describe the choice of such CPs in detail.